-Though I have been familiar with such trail and have experienced three days of total darkness inside the country’s largest caving system, just the thought of the trail’s eeriness made me feel hesitant.
-Imagine, the canopied trails and river system already seemed disturbing at daytime, how much more at night?
+Though I have been familiar with such trail and have experienced three days of total darkness inside the country’s largest caving system, just the thought of the Spartan Trail’s eeriness made me feel hesitant.
+Imagine, the canopied trails and river system already seemed disturbing during the daytime, how much more at night?
 But well, wild hearts are difficult to tame.

-Spartan Trail is divided into four segments: open-trail assault, vastly vegetated downhell, bouldering through the rivers, and unlimited assaults to Bagsakan.
+Spartan Trail is divided into four segments: open-trail assault, vastly vegetated downhell, bouldering through the rivers, and unlimited assaults going to Bagsakan.
 On regular days, you’d curse the first part as it leaves no space for hikers to hide from the unforgiving heat of the sun.
 But that night was an exemption.
-The weather favored our pace and allowed us to savor the cold wind as we went up to Monterrazas.
+The weather favored our pace and allowed us to savor the cold breeze as we went up to Monterrazas.
 On top, we were rewarded by the city’s skyline view which totally fueled us to keep going.

-We took numerous stops and began hallucinating things – like hunters watching over us, vampires preparing to attack us, manananggals yearning for them boys, and geckos infesting over us.
-When you are surrounded by tall trees in a secluded part of the city, it’s difficult to refrain from such train of thought.
-Yet in between all these, were words of encouragement and life realizations.
+We took numerous stops and began overthinking things (thanks to the crazy ideas fed by Epifanio) – like hunters watching over us, vampires preparing to attack us, manananggals yearning for them boys, and geckos infesting over us.
+When you are surrounded by tall trees in a secluded part of the city, it’s difficult to refrain from such a train of thought.
+Yet in between all these were words of encouragement and life realizations.
 We all reached our destination with lights off and everyone enjoying the beauty of darkness partly lighted by the waning moon.

 Upon reaching the campsite, Idas initiated the cooking of pancit canton and dried squid and fish.
 Imagine a group of crazy individuals at one in the morning, cooking in front of an automated tubig machine (water source HAHA).
 We immediately set our camps and hit the sheets right after eating.

 Night treks might sound a little freaky but when you are with people who bring light despite the darkness, there’s surely nothing to fear for.
-In fact, night treks are essential during major climbs when the group wants to shorten the number of days for the climb or when they want to experience something that is constrained with time, say sunrise or sea of clouds.
+In fact, night treks are essential during major climbs when the group wants to shorten the number of days for the climb or when they want to experience something that is constrained with time, say sunrise or a sea of clouds.
 Whatever the reason may be, trekking at night is worth adding to your list of adventures.
-I hope you’ll find the courage (and set of crazy friends) to try it as well too!
+I hope you’ll find the courage (and a set of crazy friends) to try it as well too!